Prochu/10x-zaliczenie/.ai/prd.md

     - Given I am viewing an upcoming match for which betting is open, I can enter integer values into the score fields for both teams.
     - When I enter my prediction, a "Save" or "Submit" button becomes active.
     - After saving, I receive a confirmation that my bet has been placed, and the input fields show my saved prediction.
+    - The system logs the bet placement in the database with timestamp, user ID, match ID, and prediction values.

 - ID: US-010
 - Title: Edit a Bet